Techtonica/curriculum/html/ids-and-classes.md

   - multiple classes are separated by whitespace
 - css selector for class is ".class-name"
 - css selector for id is "#id-name"
-- css selectors can be chained together
+- css selectors can be chained together: "p#id-name.class-name.another-class-name"

 ### Materials